-In addition to our top tips on road trip activities for kids our other piece of advice is to give the kids time to mentally prepare for each travel day.
+For a start we suggest giving older kids time to mentally prepare for each travel day.
 We would always let the kids know in advance how far and how long the next leg of the trip would be.

 - one of us would sit in the back with them to play a game of cards or read a story.

-It takes a little time to find your way with campgrounds and free camping.
-There are thousands of campsites in Europe for motorhomes.
-You need to experiment and find what type of campground works for your family and style of travel.
+It takes a little time to find your way with campgrounds and free camping in Europe.
+There are thousands of campsites in Europe for motorhomes and we talk about how to find them in our Guide to Europe by Campervan.

 Most of our favorite sites were in smaller campgrounds in beautiful locations.